Armenia buildings and Christianity

 In this regard, Tiridates’ edict preceded the Edict of Milan in 313, which announced the Roman Empire’s acceptance of Christianity, and the Edict of Theodosius (380) which announced that the Empire recognised Christianity as a state religion.

-Tiridates III, wanting to be thorough, also had the old pagan temples torn, a state-sponsored destruction that would have an incredible effect on Armenia’s architecture.
+Tiridates III, wanting to be thorough, also had the old pagan temples torn down, a state-sponsored destruction that would have an incredible and lasting effect on Armenia’s architecture.

 Fortress of Erebuni

 The oldest known ancestors of modern Armenians are the Hayasa-Azzi, an indigenous tribe which settled in the lands around Mount Ararat – Mt Ararat is a dormant compound volcano in the extreme east of Turkey.
 The Hayasa-Azzi mixed with other local tribes, which would eventually lead to the founding of the Kingdom of Urartu (Assyrian for “Ararat”) in the 9th Century BC, composed of the smaller kingdoms across Armenia, eastern Turkey, and northwestern Iran.

 In 8th Century BC, the Urartian king Argishti I founded the city of Erebuni, which is today’s Armenian capital, Yerevan.
 (Read more ancient Armenia here.
 You may also click here to read more about the Caucasus region covering the linked histories of Armenia, Azerbaijan, and Georgia.)

 Taking a stroll around Yerevan today is one way to visually explore Armenia’s fascinating past.
 The ruins of Erebuni’s palace-fortress can still be found on top of the hill of Arin Berd (“Fortress of Blood”), a fifteen-minute drive from Republic Square, Yerevan’s central town square.
 Like most citadels, the Erebuni Fortress was built on top of the hill to provide a good vantage point over the town and the roads leading to the fortress.
 Excavations began in the 1950s and are still ongoing.
 Within the fortress, various chambers have been reconstructed and the frescoes repainted with authentic colours, giving an idea of the figural and decorative art practiced in Armenia in the eighth and seventh centuries B.C.